Clinical Psychology Admission Process

 - TOEFL or IELTS score, if you received a degree outside the United States.
 Read more about international admissions.

 - Statement of purpose addressing your experience in the field, your research and clinical interests, your career goals, how you fit with our program, and which faculty member(s) you're interested in working with.
-It should be 250-750 words, though we recommend going over the minimum, which is likely too short to be thorough.
+While the Graduate School application page suggests these statements should be 250-750 words, the clinical faculty realize that word count may not be sufficient to convey all important information.
+Please use the space you need to share what you think is important for us to know.
+However, recognize this is also a writing sample, so sharing your story succinctly will be viewed positively.

-- Names and email addresses of three people who agreed to write letters of recommendation (preferably psychology instructors).
-You'll trigger an email to be sent to them in the application system, instructing them how to upload their letter.
+- Names and email addresses of three people who agreed to write letters of recommendation (preferably psychology instructors or research supervisors who know your potential as a Ph.D. candidate).
+By listing them in the application system, an email will be sent to them, instructing them how to upload their letter to your application.
 Inform them of our deadline and submit your application with ample time for them to upload their letters.

-Please note: If you only have a bachelor's degree, indicate on the application that you're pursuing a master's degree.
-If admitted, you'll work toward your master's degree and transition to the Ph.D. program.
+Applicants holding only a bachelor's degree should indicate on the application their intention to pursue a master's degree.
+If admitted, they will have the opportunity to work towards their master's degree and subsequently transition to the Ph.D. program without the need for reapplication.

-In addition to the Graduate School application, complete the supplemental application survey indicating your specifically interested in the program.
+In addition to the Graduate School application, complete the supplemental application survey indicating that you are specifically interested in the program.
 This is necessary for application review.

-Though not required, we strongly encourage you to submit your CV and writing samples to email@example.com.
-While you can upload your CV to the admissions portal, submitting it directly helps our program's review of materials.
+Though not required, we strongly encourage you to submit your CV and writing samples to firstname.lastname@example.org.
+While you can upload your CV to the admissions portal, submitting it directly to this email helps our program's review of materials.

 Virtual Open House